-Portia McKnight and Flo Hawley have raised Jersey dairy cows in the Piedmont region of North Carolina for 11 years.
+Portia McKnight and Flo Hawley raise Certified AWA Jersey dairy cows in the Piedmont region of North Carolina.
 Portia says the venture began because they wanted to make cheese, and needed a high quality milk to start with.
 “We had certain criteria for our milk, and wanted to be able to understand and control the milk quality,” she explains.
 After a year-long apprenticeship with another dairy farm, Portia and Flo started their own herd.
 Beginning with nine dairy cows, they now milk thirty.
 They also raise steers for beef and are looking for more land to expand their grazing.
 Portia says they chose the Jersey breed because it fits so well with the local climate: “Jerseys are a great fit for our area because they can take the cold, but they also do well in the summer heat.
 Their rich milk also makes great cheese.”

 WASHINGTON, D.C.
 (July 20, 2012) Will Witherspoon will speak at a congressional briefing on July 24 against the routine feeding of antibiotics to billions of farm animals.
 An estimated 80% of all antimicrobials used in this country are squandered for non-therapeutic purposes – to keep animals raised in overcrowded, stressful and unsanitary conditions from getting sick, and to artificially speed their growth.
 Witherspoon ultimately is aiming to urge members of Congress to pass the Preservation of Antibiotics for Medical Treatment Act (PAMTA).